-Turmeric and Ginger: these powerful spices assist the body in eliminating toxins, stimulating circulation and digestion, reducing inflammation, and boosting immune function.
+These powerful spices assist the body in eliminating toxins, stimulating circulation and digestion, reducing inflammation, and boosting immune function.
 Turmeric and ginger are known for treating flu symptoms like sore throats, coughing, sneezing, over-production of mucous, loss of appetite and so on.

-Lemon: has a strong antibacterial, antiviral, and immune-boosting properties and aids in digestion and cleansing the liver.
+Has a strong antibacterial, antiviral, and immune-boosting properties and aids in digestion and cleansing the liver.
 Lemons are great for treating sore, scratchy throats, coughs, headaches and fatigue associated with colds and flu.

 Planning a visit to the Drakensberg?
 Take to our wintery outdoors with a winter-ready flask of this wholesome, permaculture-inspired tea.